oslabs-beta/Ponder/README.md

 ```

 ### Connect your PostgreSQL Database
 Connect your existing PostGRES Database using the built-in method called poolConnection.
 Ponder uses a pool connection which is strongly recommended by PostGRES for use in their databases.
-Simply insert your database URI (or insert from a dotenv file).
-OPTIONAL Arguments: how many pool connections you'd like to have, true or false for Lazy Loading (recommended true).
+Simply insert your database URI (or insert from a dotenv file). <br><br>
+*OPTIONAL Arguments: how many pool connections you'd like to have, true or false for Lazy Loading (recommended true).*

 ```typescript
 import{ poolConnection } from'./deps.ts'